Literature: Book of Psalms

 - God Is Good: Many verses of the Psalms revolve around praising God for His goodness and mercy, much like common passages such as Psalm 100:5.

-- Good Is Not Nice: Then there are verses where He will dish out all kinds of severe punishments on sinners.
+- Good Is Not Nice: While there are many verses involve praising God for his goodness, there are verses where He will dish out all kinds of severe punishments on sinners.

 or the burnt offerings you constantly offer.